Share this Post

 During the pandemic, Mitchell•Casteel shifted operations to focus primarily on takeout and delivery of upscale and locally sourced cuisine as the company waits for events to be allowed again.
 Meals offered rotate every two weeks and dishes are largely based on what can be sourced locally and what’s in season.

-This week’s menu benefitting Theatre Raleigh will be available until July 31 and features dishes such as horseradish crusted beef tri-tip steak, scallion marinated shrimp and cumin roasted pork tenderloin, along with various sides and desserts.
+This week’s menu benefitting the Carolina Ballet will be available until August 22 and features dishes such as chilled heirloom tomato gazpacho, miso-honey glazed North Atlantic Salmon and Mongolian BBQ beef tri-tip, along with various sides and desserts.
 All menu items serve four people and must be placed at least 48 hours in advance either online or by phone.

 Share this Post